-3.3.1 ...
+3.3.1 The program identifies each full and part-time social work faculty member and discusses their qualifications, competence, expertise in social work education and practice, and years of service to the program.
 Faculty who teach social work practice courses have a master's degree in social work from a CSWE-accredited program and at least two years of social work practice experience.